wkdavis/prevederer/cran-comments.md

 * This is a new release.

-From win-builder:

-* Possibly mis-spelled words in DESCRIPTION:
+* Possibly mis-spelled words in DESCRIPTION: analytics (11:39)
-  Prevedere (3:26, 6:47)

-  Prevedere is the name of the company for which the API is written
+  Analytics is a word used by the company to describe itself on its website.